classycodeoss/nrf52-dfu/README.md

 $ make v1

-create DFU package, send it to bootloader:
+Create the DFU package, send it to the bootloader:

 $ cd dfu_zip
 $ make clean